katrintirok/sql-environmental-lesson/_episodes/01-sql-basic-queries.md

 > ## Challenge
 >
 > - Let's try to combine what we've learned so far in a single
 > query.
-Using the raingauge_data table write a query to display the UT field,
+Using the raingauge\_data table write a query to display the UT field,
-> `raingauges_id`, and data in cm (rounded to two decimal places), for
+> raingauges\_id, and data in cm (rounded to two decimal places), for
-> data from UT:1512338400, ordered numerically by the `raingauges_id`.
+> data from UT:1512338400, ordered numerically by the raingauges\_id.
 > - Write the query as a single line, then put each clause on its own line, and
 > see how more legible the query becomes!
 {: .challenge}